 Eminent Domain FAQ

-Are you new to the issues and processes of Eminent Domain?
-Click on a question below, read the short, clear answer.
+Are you new issues and processes of Eminent Domain?
+Click on question below, read the short, clear answer.
 You can also view the eminent domain flow chart, or read more about the eminent domain process.

 Eminent domain is the power of the government to take private property for a "public use" so long as the property owner is paid "just compensation."
 The decision to acquire private property for a public project is to be made by the condemning agency only after a thorough review of the project, which typically includes public hearings.
 Condemnation is the eminent domain process.

 A "public use" is a use that confers public benefits, like providing public services or promoting public health, safety, and welfare.
 Public uses include a wide variety of projects such as street improvements, construction of water pipelines or storage facilities, construction of civic buildings, watercourse improvements to increase flood protection, and redevelopment of blighted areas.

 There has been much public debate over the "public use" requirement for public projects, particularly in the context of redevelopment.
 As the law currently stands, taking private property from one owner and transferring it to another private owner does NOT mean that it is not a public use.
 However, the taking and transfer must be for the purpose of eliminating blight.